One of the cheapest ways to save a life is going away (EXTENDED VERSION)

 There was a bunch of stuff we couldn't fit into that show, so for today's bonus episode, we're giving you an extended cut of my interview.

 Alright, John and I start our conversation by taking a step back.
+He told me about a turning point in the treatment for HIV.

 The year was 1996.

-That's the year that antiretroviral drugs in cocktails showed that they could basically allow people who had HIV to live normal lifespans, stave off AIDS, and the drugs also knocked back the virus so successfully that people on treatment, we later learned, don't even transmit to other people.
+That's the year that antiretroviral drugs in cocktails showed that they could basically allow people who had HIV to live normal lifespans, stave off AIDS, and the drugs also knocked back the virus so successfully that people on treatment we later learned, don't even transmit to other people.

 Well, that wasn't available to most people living with HIV in the world because the drugs were so incredibly expensive, about $15,000 a year per person.